SurjitSahoo/notes/maths/linear_algebra.md

 In the following transformation $T=\begin{bmatrix}3&1\\0&2\end{bmatrix}$, $\hat{i}$ is just scaled by 3, so all the vectors in the span of $\hat{i}$ will stay in that span after transformation, it is highlighted in green color in the following image, and other set of vectors which were in the span of yellow line, will stay in the yellow line after transformation.

-> These set of vectors which stay in their original span after transformation are called eigenvectos and by what factors they are scaled / squished are called igenvalues of the transformation.
+> These set of vectors which stay in their original span after transformation (only stretched or squished but not rotated) are called eigenvectos and by what factors they are scaled / squished are called igenvalues of the transformation.